/

 What is a custom domain?

-When using a service like Stytch to implement part of your application's functionality, your users's browsers will be making API calls and requesting assets that are handled by Stytch's servers.
+When using a service like Stytch to implement part of your application's functionality, your users' browsers will be making API calls and requesting assets that are handled by Stytch's servers.
 While it is often workable to have these requests go directly to Stytch, it can be desirable, and sometimes necessary, to configure your application to serve these requests from your own domain.

 Why use a custom domain?